 UV reflectors work by scattering UV light so it cannot penetrate the skin.
 Generally, this process depends on the physical size of the sunscreen particles.
 Hence, application of these ingredients is usually thicker and opaque.
 It is the UV reflectors which are most effective at blocking UVA radiation.
 The possible downside of UV reflectors, apart from (or because of) the thick application necessary is that they tend to plug the pores of the skin which can produce miliaria, a consequence of blocked sweat glands.
 Due to both modes of action, all sunscreens need to be washed from the skin thoroughly once you have come out of the sun.

-Now we’ll look at some sunscreen agents commonly in use:
+Let's look at some sunscreen agents commonly in use:

 Octyl Methoxycinnamate and other cinnamates cause photo and contact allergy and do not effectively block UVA.
 We must ask, what is the point of using a sunscreen agent that causes allergy in the presence of sunlight?